How to Deal with Oafs, AKA the Adria Richards Mess

 Photo credit: Clinton Steeds via Flickr.

-Jessica Stillman is a freelance writer with interests in unconventional career paths, generational differences, and the future of work.
-She writes a daily column for Inc.com and has blogged for CBS MoneyWatch, GigaOM, and Brazen Careerist, among others.
-Follow her on Twitter at @entrylevelrebel.
+Jessica Stillman is an editor at Women 2.0 and a freelance writer with interests in unconventional career paths, generational differences, and the future of work.
+She writes a daily column for Inc.com and has blogged for CBS MoneyWatch, GigaOM and Brazen Careerist, among others.
+Follow her on Twitter @entrylevelrebel.